brianr747/platform/DesignNotes.md

 myself); once that milestone is ready, I will try to freeze Python development until I have time to get test coverage to "100%."
 (Since there will be a lot of ignored external API-dependent code, that 100% coverage is a bit of a cheat.)

+##SQL

+I have minimal SQLite support: series are overwritten completely each time.
+Not much in the way of meta-data.

+The only thing I might push for is some form of series update support.Once that is in place, I will then work on refactoring before adding features.

+I think a full database wrapper package (SQLalchemy?) might be overkill.
+Will take a look when I have time.

+Unless I go with a database wrapper, my plan is to create a "SQL" base class.
+Logic will migrate from SQLite class to the  base class, and only the query syntax will be saved as  data in the subclass (if possible).
+Then adding a new SQL format will just be a question of changing the syntax in the data configuration if needed.